-- The maximum number of carriers for a BC2 band is limited to three per band for transmitter tests when the BS supports CS4, CS5, CS6 or CS7.For other transmitter tests and for all receiver tests, the maximum number of carriers is limited to two per band.
+- The maximum number of carriers for a BC2 band is limited to three per band for transmitter tests when the BS supports CS4, CS5, CS6, CS7 or CS18.For other transmitter tests and for all receiver tests, the maximum number of carriers is limited to two per band.
 Carriers shall first be placed at the outermost edges of the declared Maximum Base Station Radio Bandwidth, for outermost bands and the Base Station RF Bandwidths edges for middle band(s) if any.
 Additional carriers shall next be placed at the Base Station RF Bandwidth edges.

-- For BS supporting CS1, CS2, CS3 or CS16 in the band, each concerned band shall be considered as an independent band and the carrier placement in each band shall be according to the test configuration referenced in Table 4.8.7.2.1-1, where the declared parameters for multi-band operation shall apply.
-Narrowest supported E-UTRA channel bandwidth shall be used in the test configuration.
+- For BS supporting CS1, CS2, CS3, CS16 or CS19 in the band, each concerned band shall be considered as an independent band and the carrier placement in each band shall be according to the test configuration referenced in Table 4.8.7.2.1-1, where the declared parameters for multi-band operation shall apply.
 The mirror image of the single band test configuration shall be used in each alternate band(s) and in the highest band being tested for the BS.